harness-community/ff-percentage-rollout-elixir/README.md

 ElixirPercentageRollout.Evaluation.run_percentage_rollout_evaluations("my-flag-identifier")
 ```

+The application will log the variation evaluation counts, and their percentage breakdown.

 Next, you can optionally validate that your flag's metrics match up with your percentage rollout rule.
 ** Important: Metrics for Harness Feature Flags show total evaluations, not the percentage rollout state of given targets.
 Discrepancies can occur in Metrics for the following reasons: